 Credit risk-weighted assets.
-Using the Basel regulatory standardized approach, our total credit risk-weighted assets as of December 31, 2023, amounted to Php26.37 billion, and composed of on-book credit exposures after risk mitigation of Php25.94 billion.
+Using the Basel regulatory standardized approach, our total credit risk-weighted assets as of December 31, 2024, amounted to Php35.95 billion, and composed of on-book credits after risk mitigation of Php35.43 billion.

-The table below provides a summary of the Bank's credit risk-weighted assets for 2023 and 2022:
+The table below provides a summary of the Bank's credit risk-weighted assets for 2024 and 2023: